P3TE/game-off-2013/README.md

 Now the end of the month has arrived and here are a couple of new screenshots of the game as it is now!
 (insert screenshots here ;D)

 Despite the team being composed of two musicians and an "ametuer singer", we are yet to add our soulful tunes to the game.
+Including the font used, this entire endevour has been done from scratch by us during this month.

 ## Instructions
 Top-down RPG mode: